barry4356/dione/README.md

 | PS | Wenter 36W powered USB hub |
 | | |

-## Functionality
+## Usage
 The primary purpose of this system is to provide redundant storage for any data that needs to be backed up.
 This includes **Lindsey's Photos**, **Barry's Android Files**, **Barry's old Google Drive Snapshot**, and any other data that needs to persist long term.
+Each individual function has been broken into a separate shell script, and any shared const vars are sourced from the `config.sh` script.

 ### Raw Photo Backup
 Lindsey's Nikon camera creates pseudo-unique names for each image file by default.
 The `RawIngest.sh` script pulls these files from the SD card into the Raw photo directory on the NAS.
 The `RawSort.sh` script creates a subdirectory named by the month/year of each image file, moves the files to these subdirectories, and deconflicts any matching filenames within the subdirectories.
 The `PerformBackup.sh` script will rsync the raw photo directory with its corresponding directory on the secondary drive.